clnsmth/soso/docs/source/dev/design.rst

 Customization
 -------------

-The Strategy Pattern employed in our application enables a high degree of user customization to solve common challenges:
+The Strategy Pattern employed in this application enables a high degree of user customization to solve common challenges:

 * Properties that don’t map from a metadata standard but require external data, such as dataset landing page URLs.
 * Properties requiring custom processing due to community-specific application of metadata standards.

 These cases can be addressed by providing information as `kwargs` to the convert function, which overrides properties corresponding to `kwargs` key names, or by modifying existing strategy methods through method overrides.
 For further details, refer to the user :ref:`quickstart`.

+.. _setting-up-a-new-metadata-conversion-strategy:

 Setting Up a New Metadata Conversion Strategy
 ---------------------------------------------